nhjschulz/flashcontainer/README.md

 ### Container Element
 The top level configuration element is the **container**.
-A container maps contained blocks to their absolute address by the **at** attribute.
+A container maps its parameter blocks to absolute addresses by the **at** attribute.
+Address attributes inside block elements are offsets to the
-All address specified on block element level are offsets to the **at** attribute.
+**at** attribute value.

 #### Container Element Attributes